hudsonrock-partnerships/awesome-web-security/README.md

 ## Social Engineering Database

 - [haveibeenpwned](https://haveibeenpwned.com/) - Check if you have an account that has been compromised in a data breach by [Troy Hunt](https://www.troyhunt.com/).
+- [Hudson Rock](https://www.hudsonrock.com/threat-intelligence-cybercrime-tools) - Check if your email address or domain was compromised in the Infostealer attack.

 ## Blogs